Hiroki Azuma: Ontological, Postal (1998)

-Ontological, Postal: About Jacque Derrida (存在論的、郵便的：ジャック・デリダについて, Sonzaironteki, Yubinteki: Jakku Derida ni tsuite) is Azuma's doctoral dissertation, published by Shinchosha in 1998.
+Ontological, Postal: About Jacques Derrida (存在論的、郵便的：ジャック・デリダについて, Sonzaironteki, Yubinteki: Jakku Derida ni tsuite) is Azuma's doctoral dissertation, published by Shinchosha in 1998.
 It investigated why Derrida, in the 1970s and 1980s, began writing texts in experimental styles rather than conventional academic philosophical essays.
 In this research, Azuma critically built upon the ideas of Japanese critics like Kojin Karatani and Akira Asada.
 The work was awarded the Suntory Literary Prize in 1999.
 To mark the 25th anniversary of Ontological, Postal's publication, a symposium was held in 2023, and a collection of essays based on the symposium was published in 2024.

 Azuma demonstrated that the concept of deconstruction Derrida presented early in his career differed from the one he introduced in the 1970s.
 The former, which Azuma calls "Negative-Theological Deconstruction," focuses on "the unrepresentable 'hole' or 'crack' within the entire system of representation to dismantle the whole."
 Azuma criticized Negative-Theological Deconstruction, arguing that by exaggeratedly emphasizing the system's deficiency, it ultimately absolutizes the very system that contains that deficiency.

 As a critique of this, Azuma proposed the latter concept, "Postal Deconstruction."
 This deconstruction focuses on the "imperfection of the communication channel (media) in each instance, including failures in transmission/reception or mix-ups."
 Azuma asserts that this approach overcomes the problems of Negative-Theological Deconstruction.
-He conceptualized the process of Postal Deconstruction as misdelivery.
+He conceptualized the process of Postal Deconstruction as "misdelivery".

 Otaku: Japan's Database Animals (2001)

 In this book, Azuma presented a theoretical framework using otaku culture as a case study to analyze database consumption and the emergence of a new subjectivity in postmodern society.
 As of 2024, the book has exceeded 100,000 copies in print in Japan and has been translated into Korean, French, English, and Chinese.

-According to Stefan Hall, Azuma's work functions as a social commentary, arguing that otaku represent a specific type of postmodern condition—"database animals"—who seek "grand nonnarratives," thus eschewing the normative consumption mode that searches for deeper meaning.
+According to Stefan Hall, Azuma's work functions as a social commentary, arguing that otaku represent a specific type of postmodern condition—"database animals"—who seek "grand nonnarratives", thus eschewing the normative consumption mode that searches for deeper meaning.
 According to Fabian Schäfer and Martin Roth, Azuma's core ideas regarding databases overlap "surprisingly" with those presented in Lev Manovich's standard work, The Language of New Media.